-We are proposing that shareholders fix the number of directors to be elected at the meeting at nine.
-We are nominating the eight current directors listed below for re-election, and we are also nominating Howard H. Pien, who is not currently a director, for election at the meeting.
+We are proposing that shareholders fix the number of directors to be elected at the meeting at eight.
+We are nominating the eight current directors listed below for reelection.
 Persons elected as directors at the meeting will serve in office until the next annual meeting of shareholders and until their successors have been elected and qualified or until they die, resign or are removed.